toffs-dev/toffs-dev.github.io/_posts/userguide/userguide_ssl_management/2023-07-24-2-ssl_certificate_information.md

 *Figure 276*

-This is the “Certificate Information” page used for Toffs Technologies Support Team.
+This is the **“Certificate Information”** page used for **Toffs Technologies Support Team**.
 Here, you can find all the **SSL Certificate Information** for various domains, including SSL Domain, Create At, Update At, Expired Date, Expire Day, Status, and Type (Upload SSL, Auto SSL).

 Let's explore the features of this page: